TsangKwunHei/space-x-skills/README.md

 > "They still sometimes change/remove comments and code they don't sufficiently understand..."

 Those problems get worse as tasks get longer.

-A small coding task can survive a few bad assumptions.
-A production engineering effort cannot.
-Long-horizon agent work fails when the agent:

-- jumps from goal to code without decomposing the mission
-- designs features instead of systems
-- adds redundancy without naming the real failure modes
-- treats testing as coverage instead of sequencing
-- ships without readiness gates, rollback conditions, or decision ownership
-- writes postmortems without closing the anomaly loop

 ## The Solution